b1tsized/consul-aws-auto-join/README.md

 ```

 2. Create a `terraform.tfvars` file inside this folder and add the values to all the following fields.
+Descriptions can be found in [variables.tf](variables.tf)

 ```HCL